-Entries tagged with 'james beard awards'
+'james beard awards' on Serious Eats

 This year's winners of the James Beard Foundation Awards—some surprising, others not—were a worthy and deserving crew.
 Check out Danny Bowien of Mission Chinese Food, the Del Posto team, and more winners showing off their medals, as well as more party photos.